macOS ships with Python 2 by default, you can install set Python 3 as the default Python version on your Mac.

 brew update && brew install python

-To make this new version your default add the following line to your
+To make this new version your default, you can add the following line to your

 Then open a new Terminal and Python 3 should be running.